sakaicontrib/turnitin/README.md

 That file includes the values we were using for the old interface.
 I’m not sure whether you can remove them or not.

+WARNING:

+If you have used other code, your database may have a definition for CONTENTREVIEW_ITEM that will prevent Content Review from being able to add new assignments.
+If you have auto.ddl on, Hibernate will add any necessary fields.
+But it won't remove fields that shouldn't be there.
+The two fields that shouldn't be there but may be are "version" and "providerId".
+Either remove them or change the definition is that they default to null if no value is supplied.